Skip to main content

 The symptoms normally pass after about 1 week.
 But you may feel tired and a little unwell for a few weeks afterwards.

-In rare cases severe dengue fever can develop after the initial symptoms.
+In rare cases, severe dengue fever can develop after the initial symptoms.

-Tell the nurse or GP where you've been travelling.
+Tell the GP where you travelled to.

 Go to a GP or hospital if you develop symptoms while travelling or living in an area where dengue is common.